 README.txt and directly in the relevant classes and interfaces) and partly in the online handbook.

-If you are trying to implement some extension point and are stuck, please don't hesitate to ask in the module's issue queue.
+If you are trying to implement some extension and are stuck, please don't hesitate to ask in the module's issue queue.
 Please also add your module to the list of extension modules once it's finished, if it is generally useful.

 All developers working in the Search API ecosystem are advised to keep an eye onfor important updates.
 (Could also contain useful information for site builders.)

 Drupal 8 version

-A Drupal 8 version of the module is currently being worked on, though far from being usable.
-If you want to follow (or, even better, help with) development, please see Search API 8.x sandbox.and the
+A Drupal 8 version of the module is currently being worked on and already usable, though still some way from stable.
+If you want to follow (or, even better, help with) development, please see

 #D8CX: I pledge that I will try my best to make Search API have a full Drupal 8 release on the day that Drupal 8 is released.

 If you are interested in sponsoring a particular feature or new related module, please contact me.
-I'm also available for consulting.
+I'm also available for consulting and custom development.